-You will most commonly come across this wonderfully expressive word for a commotion or fuss in Britain and the British Commonwealth countries (though the White House spokesman Ari Fleischer used it in January this year).
+You will most commonly come across this wonderfully expressive word for a commotion or fuss in Britain and the British Commonwealth countries.
 It is rather informal, though it often appears in newspapers.

 One of the odder things about it is that it changed its first letter in quite recent times.
 Up to the 1960s, it was written in all sorts of ways — curfuffle, carfuffle, cafuffle, cafoufle, even gefuffle (a clear indication that its main means of transmission was in speech, being too rarely written down to have established a standard spelling).
 But in that decade it suddenly became much more popular and settled on the current kerfuffle.
 Lexicographers suspect the change came in response to the way that a number of imitative words were spelled, like kerplop and kerplunk.